Skip to main content

 Triggers

-Triggers allow you to start the executiong of workflows automatically.
-They come in two types: "cron" triggers and "webhook event" triggers.
+Triggers allow you to start the execution of Workflows automatically.
+They come in three types: Cron triggers, Webhook Event, and Kafka triggers.

 Webhook Event Triggers